 Origin of the Name Crane

-The origin of the name Crane
+The ancient history of the name Crane

 was found in the allfamilycrests.com archives.
 Meaning 'the Crane', this is a locational name from a place in Riddel near Dalkeith.
 Variants include Cranstone, Cranstoun, Cran and Crann.
 It can also be a nickname from the bird, the crane.
 This name is of Scottish descent spreading to the countries of Ireland , England , and Wales in early times and is found in many mediaeval manuscripts throughout these countries.
 Examples of such are an Andrew de Cranstoun who died before 1338, and a Thomas de Cranstoun who was a provost of Edinburgh in the year 1423.
 A William of Cranstoun was known as the conservator of the truce between Scotland and England .
 The name was first recorded in England in the person of a Stepanus Crane who was recorded in the 'Poll Tax', of the West Riding of Yorkshire, in the year 1379.